How to Care for Your Russian Tortoise

 What humidity levels do Russian tortoises need?

 As an arid species, Russian tortoises can survive fairly low humidity levels, but they also need access to areas of higher humidity to stay hydrated.
 Offer a humidity gradient of 40-75%.
+Your Russian tortoise’s enclosure should not be consistently wet, however, as this can cause skin, shell, and respiratory problems!
 One of the best ways to do this is by offering a humid hide for the tortoise to use as needed.
-Your Russian tortoise’s enclosure should not be consistently wet, as this can cause skin, shell, and respiratory problems!
+However, if you live in a dry climate, using an enclosure rather than an open indoor pen will be best for your tortoise’s health.

 Humidity should be measured by a digital probe hygrometer with the probe in the middle of the terrarium.